mihai-bontea/Propositional-Logic-Solver/README.md

 ### Method of solving

 The user can choose one of the following algorithms to determine the satisfiability of the formula.
 The input format is the same for all of them.
-No steps are skipped, providing a verifiable output which resembles how one would solve the task on paper. **Pseudocode and output examples available below.**
+No steps are skipped, providing a verifiable output which resembles how one would solve the task on paper. **Pseudocode available below.**

 <details><summary>Propositional Resolution</summary>
 <p>